 How To Grow Crocosmia

 Crocosmia is so easy to grow it can be considered vigorous, if not invasive.
 Once established, it's often necessary to check growth to keep it reasonably contained in the border.
 Initially, pull up and remove any unwanted spread.
 The plant's corm (root) lies close to the surface, making it easy to remove.
 After a few years, it may be necessary to dig out around the plant to thin it each year to stop it taking over.
-In the autumn I dig out, or pull out by hand, around the edge of the patch of the Crocosmia to make an obvious demarkation line between it and the surrounding plants so it does not swamp them.
+In the autumn, I dig out, or pull out by hand, around the edge of the patch of the Crocosmia to make an obvious demarcation line between it and the surrounding plants so it does not swamp them.

-Crocosmia Lucifer, illustrated in the left and right images, looks magnificent, and is a tall architectural plant.
+Crocosmia Lucifer, illustrated in the left and right images, looks magnificent and is a tall architectural plant.
 Stake it, or it will flop all over the border, and most varieties need support.

 Crocosmia also makes great cut flowers and as the clumps produce so many blooms there is plenty for the garden and the vase.
 See image below.